11

 Share the Story

-Present early maps, scores, and learnings to key stakeholders.
-Their support fuels momentum for formal investment in the Startup Cycle and sustained Imrovement loops..
+Present early maps, scores, and learnings to key stakeholders to support investment in more Improvement Cycles.

 Be Bold.
 Stay Committed.